jamiehshare/peaks-pits-bookdown/docs/04-get-exemplars.md

 An additional important aspect of this step is the sentiment distribution of our exemplars for each peak/pit label.
 If we end up obtaining peaks that are only positive sentiment, pits that are only negative sentiment, and neither posts that are only neutral, there is a serious risk we fine-tune ourselves a glorified sentiment classifier.
 As such, it's important to track posts that are clearly strong in sentiment, but are not themselves peaks or pits.

 ## OpenAI route

-After obtaining the appopriate dataset of ~600 posts, use VS Code to ping the GPT-3.5 model API using the following script, changing the Prompt as necessary:
+After obtaining the appropriate dataset of ~600 posts, use VS Code to ping the GPT-3.5 model API using the following script, changing the Prompt as necessary:

 ```
 import openai